mi-g/jquery-jocly/README.md

 ===================

-*jocly-embed* is a set of jQuery plugins for embedding Jocly games into any web site.
+*jquery.jocly* is a set of jQuery plugins for embedding Jocly games into any web site.

 Jocly (http://jocly.com/) is a HTML5 board games platform for 2-players abstract strategy games like Chess or Checkers.
 The Jocly web site allows playing against the computer, reviewing/analyzing played games and playing against other players.